Connect with us

 Data tracked by North Carolina Department of Health and Human Services shows occurances of bacteria infections since Oct.
 1. // Screenshot of NCDHHS report

-“The risk of gastroenteritis increases for a variety of reasons, including contact with sewage or that has been contaminated with human or animal waste, decreased ability for appropriate hand hygiene and safe food handling practices, lack of consistent refrigeration due to power outages; flooding can also wash organisms from livestock into where fruits and vegetables are grown, contaminating the produce,” Mullendore said.
+“The risk of gastroenteritis increases for a variety of reasons, including contact with sewage or water that has been contaminated with human or animal waste, decreased ability for appropriate hand hygiene and safe food handling practices, lack of consistent refrigeration due to power outages; flooding can also wash organisms from livestock into areas where fruits and vegetables are grown, contaminating the produce,” Mullendore said.

-City of Asheville’s Water Resources lab staff is conducting daily testing throughout the damaged water distribution system for total coliform, E. coli and chlorine, the noted in its report.
+City of Asheville’s Water Resources lab staff is conducting daily testing throughout the damaged water distribution system for total coliform, E. coli and chlorine, the state noted in its report.

 “E. coli and total coliform have not been detected in the distribution system,” according to the Oct.
 24 email.